jhf1203/jhf1203.github.io/README.md

 I designed the header as I would a virtual resume, choosing a more profound font for it and including my name within an h1 tag to improve SEO if someone googles me.
 I felt that "Close-Up," "Content," and "Contact" flowed more naturally together than "About Me," "Portfolio," and "Contact."
 The hover color for these and other URLs was also pulled using a color picker, from the background image.

-The footer is slightly different in formatting, containing images for brevity instead of words, which freed up enough space to allow quick access to my LinkedIn and Github accounts wihtout needing to navigate to the "Contact" page.
+The footer is slightly different in formatting, containing images for brevity instead of words, which freed up enough space to allow quick access to my LinkedIn and Github accounts without needing to navigate to the "Contact" page.

 The goal of the "About Me" page was for the reader to get a good idea as to who I am, and why I'm pursing software development but to only occupy 2/3 of the page.
 I chose an image of myself that's professional but clearly takes place in a social situation, to reduce the stuffiness that a "headshot" image can bring.